ViviVoid/park-volunteer-portal/README.md

 2. Create position templates in the Templates section
 3. Post positions from templates or create scheduled recurring posts
 4. Notify volunteers about new positions
+5. **Google Calendar Integration**:
+   - Navigate to "Google Calendar Integration" in the admin dashboard
+   - Connect your Google account(s) to enable calendar features
+   - Set up forwarding policies to automatically send scheduler output to specific Google Calendars
+   - Sync calendar events to populate the scheduler with existing events

 ### For Volunteers